 What Covenant Eyes does not monitor

 Covenant Eyes is not a “keylogger,” meaning it does not capture the keystrokes you enter.
-This means our Service does not record sensitive or private information, such as e-mail messages, instant messages, chat conversations, or any information you enter into text fields, whether as innocuous as a Facebook status or as sensitive as your credit card information.
+This means our Service does not record sensitive or private information, such as e-mail messages, instant messages, chat conversations, or any information you enter into text fields, whether as innocuous as a Facebook message or as sensitive as your credit card information.

 What is a URL?